 While these limitations are often discussed as weaknesses, they can be a strength in certain situations.
-Rules are easy to write, and Machine Learning could be considered an overly complex solution for some simple problems.
-Inportantly, many organisations including governments also use rules-based approaches as an initial stepping stone to the world of AI.
+Rules are easy to write, and Machine Learning could be considered an overly complex solution for some simple problems.37 Importantly, many organisations including governments also use rules-based approaches as an initial stepping stone to the world of AI.
 By using rules-based approaches, these governments learn some fundamental principles and building blocks of AI.
 Once they have solved some "low-hanging fruit" problems, they are more likely to reach an understanding of the limitations of these approaches and encounter challenges that cannot be solved with pre-programmed IF-THEN rules.
 This may lead them to explore more sophisticated techniques such as Machine Learning.

-An example of such a gradual approach would be governments that focus on Robotic Process Automation (RPA) to automate tasks that may be manually intensive but lend themselves well to repeated actions (Box 2.5).
+An example of such a gradual approach would be governments that focus on Robotic Process Automation (RPA) to automate tasks that may be manually intensive but lend themselves well to repeated actions (Box 2.4).
+While implementing more sophisticated techniques may necessitate a more foundational transformation of underlying processes, RPA can help automate processes in their present form (Eggers, Schatsky and Viechnicki, 2017).